Historic 1835 Grist Mill

 Historical 1830's stone

-gristmill open spacious three fantastic levels of lofted living space.
+gristmill has open spacious three fantastic levels of lofted living space.

 Possibilities are endless in this unique home.
-Adjacent to the Gristmill is
+Adjacent to the Gristmill and

-a natural gorge with a beautiful set of waterfalls.
+a natural gorge with beautiful cascading waterfalls.
 Romantic views to die

 for!
-This has a NY State Class A stocked stream on your property.
+This property has a NY State Class A stocked stream on the property.
 Own a piece

 of history with this gristmill turned residence.
 Totally upgraded and